shaloo/docs.arcana/docs/state_of_the_ntwk.md

 * [Comdex - interchain DeFi infrastructure](https://comdex.one/)
 * [Luganodes - institutional-grade blockchain infrastructure providers](https://www.luganodes.com/)

-We are actively working with other partners for making the Arcana DKG subsytem truly decentralized.
+We are actively working with other partners for making the Arcana DKG subsystem truly decentralized.

 ### ADKG